 Physician-AI Teams

 This maintenance is complicated because models do not operate in a vacuum.
-In many application areas users interact with models and learn to about their behavior over time.
-In safety-critical applications like healthcare, models and users may function as a team.
+In many application areas, users interact with models and learn about their behavior over time.
+In safety-critical applications, like healthcare, models and users may function as a team.
 The user and model each individually assess patients.
 The decision maker, usually the user, considers both assessments (their own and the model’s) and then makes a decision based on all available information.
 The performance of this decision is the user-model team performance.

 A Note on Deployment vs Integration vs Implementation

-As we finish up I want to make a quick note on nomenclature.
-We often toss around implementation, deployment, and integration interchangeably, however there are subtle but important distinctions between them.
-I think precision in language between these three terms is important when discussing connecting AI tools to care processes.
+As we finish, I want to make a quick note on terminology.
+We often use the terms implementation, deployment, and integration interchangeably; however, there are subtle but important distinctions between them.
+I want to bring about a precision in language between these three terms.
+Clearly defining them will help us discuss connecting AI tools to care processes more effectively.

-• Deployment – Now, this one’s got a bit of a heavy vibe to it, doesn’t it?
-Kind of like rolling out tanks in a military operation.
-In the tech realm, it’s about pushing out code or updates from one side (developers) without much say from the other side (users).
+• Deployment—This one has a heavy-handed vibe; it may conjure up images of a military operation.
+In the tech realm, it’s about pushing out code or updates from one side (developers) without much say from the other (users).
 I view it as a one-way street, with the developers calling the shots.
-But in healthcare, where stakes are high and workflow and subject matter expertise are paramount, this frame of mind doesn’t yield great results.
-We can deploy code, but we should be wary of deploying workflows, instead we should be co-developing workflows with all the necessary stakeholders.
+However, this mindset doesn’t yield great results in healthcare, where the stakes are high, and workflow and subject matter expertise are paramount.
+We can deploy code, but we should be wary of deploying workflows.
+Instead, we should co-develop workflows with all the necessary stakeholders.

-• Integration – This is the nuts and bolts of getting an AI model to play nice with the existing tech stack, like fitting a new piece into a complex puzzle.
-But here’s the kicker: just because the piece fits doesn’t mean it’s going to be used effectively, or at all.
+• Integration—This is the process of getting an AI model to work with the existing tech stack, like fitting a new piece into a complex puzzle.
+But just because the piece fits doesn’t mean it will be used effectively or at all.
 Integration focuses on the technical handshake between systems, but it can miss the bigger picture – workflow needs and human factors.
-It’s like setting up an elaborate stage for a play without considering whether the actors know their lines or if the audience will even show up.

-• Implementation – Now we’re talking.
-Implementation is where the magic happens.
+• Implementation – This is where the magic happens.
 It’s not just about the technical melding of AI into healthcare systems; it’s about weaving it into the fabric of clinical workflows and practices.
 It’s a two-way street, a dialogue between developers and end-users (clinicians and sometimes patients).
 Implementation is a collaborative evolving process that treats users as partners in the socio-technical development of an AI system.
-It acknowledges that for AI to truly make a difference, it needs to be embraced and utilized by those on the front lines of patient care.
+It acknowledges that for AI to make a difference, it needs to be embraced and utilized by those on the front lines of patient care.

-So, when we talk about bringing AI into healthcare, let’s lean more towards implementation.
+So, when discussing AI in healthcare, let’s lean more towards implementation.
 It’s about more than just getting the tech right; it’s about fostering a collaborative ecosystem where we can make tools that genuinely contribute to better health outcomes by meeting the needs of clinical users and workflows.

 Wrapping Up

-And there you have it, an overview of implementing healthcare AI.
-We’ve traversed through the steps of technical integration, prospective validation, workflow integration, monitoring, and updating, each with its own set of challenges and nuances.
-We’ve also untangled some jargon along the way – implementation, deployment, integration – words that might seem interchangeable but carry different implications in the realm of healthcare AI.
-Implementation is more than just a technical task; it’s a collaborative endeavor that calls for developers and clinicians to join forces, ensuring AI tools not only fit into healthcare workflows but also genuinely enhance patient care.
+We’ve traversed through technical integration, prospective validation, workflow integration, monitoring, and updating, each with its challenges and nuances.
+We’ve also untangled some jargon—implementation, deployment, integration—words that might seem interchangeable but have different implications in healthcare AI.
+Implementation is more than just a technical task; it’s a collaborative endeavor that requires developers and clinicians to collaborate, ensuring AI tools fit into healthcare workflows and genuinely enhance patient care.

 Cheers,